kwilliams1987/DynamicUI/README.md

 # Dynamic Blizzard UI

-A simple World of Warcraft Addon to automatically switch build in "Edit Mode" profile based on screen resolution.
+A simple World of Warcraft Addon to automatically switch built in "Edit Mode" profile based on screen resolution.

 ## How